Skip to content

 What is this?

 It’s a constrained forced-writing experiment.
 I wanted to see if I could write 101 words, and exactly 101 words, of fiction five days a week.
-I started on July 18, 2003, and went public on June 21, 2004.
-There are over 1000 entries now.
-So far I’m doing okay.
+I started on July 18, 2003, went public on June 21, 2004, and finished on May 3, 2011.
+There were 2003 stories, plus a month of guest contributions at the end.

 Why?